 Narrator: Um, and then my grandmother moved shortly to Milwaukee in about, probably about 1978, ‘79.
 So.

 Interviewer: And, um, may I ask what branch of service your grandfather served in the military?

 Narrator: Um, I think he was in the Army.
 There is a photograph of him dressed in a military uniform and it seems to be an army uniform.

 Interviewer: Do you know if he was a pharmacist in the military as well?

 Interviewer: Well, your family sounds incredible [laughter].

-Narrator: I, I do know that there is a, a copy and I checked that out at Memorial Library one time of his dissertation that he had to write as he finished college, and it was about naturopathic medicines in Russia, from RUssia.
-So, in those days, there’s a term called a “felcher”, which is someone who gathers medicines, herbal plants and things, and uses them to help, heal people, and he wrote his dissertation about that experience and that activity.
+Narrator: I, I do know that there's a, a copy--and I checked that out at Memorial Library once--of his dissertation that he had to write as he finished college, and it was about naturopathic medicines in Russia, from Russia.
+So, in those days, there’s a term called a “felcher”, which is someone who gathers medicines, herbal plants, and things, and uses them to help, heal people, and he wrote his dissertation about that experience and that activity.
 So that’s all we know.

 Interviewer: That sounds fascinating.